adobe/helix-importer-ui/importer-guidelines.md

 </html>
 ```

-With not special handling, the output is:
+With no special handling, the output is:

 ```md
 # Hello World